0xcacti/interpreter/README.md

 once I get to the actual writing of the lsp, I think it will be more fun and educational.

+That said, I'm going to evenutally finish this but I may have to return to it in a bit.

 ### Usage

 I designed the interpreter binary to work much like the lua binary.